gjpelletier/soda_drifter/README.md

 # soda_drifter
-Matlab scripts to track the trajectories of passive drifters for any locations in the North Pacific Ocean using velocity vectors from SODA3.12.2
+Matlab scripts for forward or reverse particle tracking to find the trajectories of passive drifters for any locations in the North Pacific Ocean using velocity vectors from SODA3.12.2

-The soda_drifter.m script calculates the trajectories of drifters using either forard or reverse particle tracking.
+The soda_drifter.m script calculates the trajectories of drifters using either forward or reverse particle tracking.
 The u and v velocity vectors used by soda_driter.m are read from a netcdf file that was made by running the following scripts:

 soda_v20.m
 soda_write_netcdf_v20.m